abid-mujtaba/haskell-cas/comments.md

 **K.3**

 * Again we use the case expression to pattern match against the element of the expression list (an arbitrary expression).
 If it is a ``Const`` we multiply it with the accumulator's numerator value.
-* If it is ``Rec (Const m)`` it is a constant in the denominator so we multiply it with the accumulator's denominator value.
 * Otherwise we simply append the expression to the accumulator's expression list ``es``

 **K.4** - A careful study of ``collect_prod_const`` will reveal that there exists a special case where both ``n`` and ``d`` are equal to ``1`` and ``es`` is null (``[]``).
 In this case the function returns an empty list (a Product with no elements).
 This actually corresponds to a value of ``1`` which is what the corresponding pattern match returns.